Only Train Once: A One-Shot Neural Network Training And Pruning Framework: Experiment

-\textbf{\resnetfifty{} for \cifar{}.} We also compare \algacro{} with two state-of-the-art automatic neural network compression frameworks, \ie, AMC~\cite{he2018amc} and ANNC~\cite{yang2020automatic}.
+\textbf{\resnetfifty{} for \cifar{}.} Since~\algacro{} is able to automatically learn a slimmer model of high performance, we compare it with two state-of-the-art automatic neural network compression frameworks, \ie, AMC~\cite{he2018amc} and ANNC~\cite{yang2020automatic}.
 AMC trains a reinforcement learning agent to predict compression action for each layer environment.
 ANNC jointly proceeds pruning and quantization within energy constraint.
 We conduct \algacro{} on their shared experiment,~\ie,~\resnetfifty{} on~\cifar{}.
 ResNet50 includes both the standard convolutional layers and the layers with residual connections, which are partitioned into ZIGs following Section~\ref{sec.zig}.
-We report the results in Table~\ref{table.resnet50_cifar10}.~Based on the results, all three methods achieve competitive validation accuracies higher than the baseline reported in~\cite{he2018amc}. \algacro{} outperforms AMC and ANNC without quantization by using only $12.8\%$ FLOPs and 8.8\% parameters.
+We report the results in Table~\ref{table.resnet50_cifar10} along with other competitors from~\cite{lym2019prunetrain,subramaniam2020n2nskip}.
+Based on the results, all methods achieve competitive validation accuracies, where most of them are even higher than the baseline reported in~\cite{he2018amc}. \algacro{} outperforms AMC, ANNC without quantization, PruneTrain and N2NSkip by using only $12.8\%$ FLOPs and 8.8\% parameters.
 Note that no FLOPs reduction is reported in~\cite{he2018amc} and~\cite{yang2020automatic}.
 Finally, we highlight that~\algacro{} is flexible to incorporate quantization as the two techniques are complementary and will leave to future work.